 Drinking plenty of water helps the kidneys perform one of their most important functions: removing toxins.

 Passing out urine is a way of removing toxins from your body and you need enough water to achieve this.

 So, ensure to always stay hydrated.

 High blood pressure is a known risk factor for chronic kidney disease.

 So, exercising regularly, even for just 20 minutes a day, can help reduce blood pressure.

 6. Too Much Protein Consumption

-Eat protein rich foods is good, but having it too much can cause waste to build up in your blood.
+Eat protein-rich foods is good, but having it too much can cause waste to build up in your blood.

 So, it is important to eat the right amount of protein each day.

-Those on diet have to take note of this.
+Those on diet have to note this.